COMPLETED PROJECT SNAPSHOT

 In addition to protecting these rainforest and wetland ecosystems, the purchase of Lot 68 will ensure ecological connectivity across the landscape.
 Increased urbanisation in Forest Creek will further disrupt natural processes by fragmenting habitat and intensifying the edge effect.
 Ensuring a favourable core-to-edge ratio in rainforest patches is essential for supporting healthy, functioning ecosystems.

-Lot 68 is habitat for the rare Bennett's tree-kangaroo.
+Lot 68 is habitat for the rare Bennett's Tree-kangaroo

 Endangered status of the Daintree Lowland Rainforest

 The Daintree Lowland Rainforest itself has now been identified as part of an endangered ecological community.
-In November 2021, the Australian Government listed the lowland tropical rainforest of the Wet Tropics ecological community, in the endangered category under the Environment Protection and Biodiversity Conservation Act 1999.
-The listing was effective as of Friday November 26, 2021 and includes the Wet Tropics of North Queensland, from near Ingham (just south of the Cardwell Range) in the south to north around Cape Tribulation.
+In November 2021, the Australian Government listed the lowland tropical rainforest of the Wet Tropics ecological community in the endangered category under the Environment Protection and Biodiversity Conservation Act 1999.
+The listing was effective as of Friday, November 26, 2021 and includes the Wet Tropics of North Queensland, from near Ingham (just south of the Cardwell Range) in the south to the north around Cape Tribulation.
 While now listed as endangered, the Daintree Lowland Rainforest is still not fully protected.
 The freehold properties in the Daintree lowland remain at risk from rural residential development.

-The majority of Lot 68 is mapped as Aquatic Conservation Significant (riverine wetlands).
+The majority of Lot 68 is mapped as Aquatic Conservation Significant (riverine wetlands)

-Lot 68 is habitat for the endangered southern cassowary.
+Lot 68 is habitat for the endangered Southern Cassowary

-Learn more about forest creek wetlands
+Learn more about Forest Creek wetlands

 Discover how the Forest Creek wetlands support rare ecosystems, endangered species, and vital wildlife corridors here.